 Hans is a Flash Fiction Novel I wrote for the Writer’s High Retreat.
 Flash Fiction is new to me, it requires your entire story to be 1000 words or less.
-Hans came in at 963.
+This original version of Hans came in at 963.

 Hans raked through the ashes of number four until he was sure there were no treasures to be found and then started on number five.
 It was hard work but he felt himself to be one of the lucky few.
 He was alive and when he was fortunate to find some treasure in the ashes he would be rewarded with a slice of bread and sometimes a bowl of hot vegetable broth—and he was never cold.